-The Riverside Arts Weekend (RAW), now in its seventh year, features a juried arts fair, theater, music, architecture and other arts-related events.
+The Riverside Arts Weekend (RAW) features a juried arts fair, theater, music, architecture and other arts-related events.
 This is a vibrant cultural weekend that brings thousands of visitors and residents together to mingle and walk the streets of historic downtown Riverside.
-Riverside Arts Weekend takes place in Guthrie Park on Saturday, May 17th from 10am-5pm and Sunday, May 18th from 10am-4pm.
+The weekend will be located inside Guthrie Park in Riverside, IL.

 Tough Mudder events are hardcore obstacle courses designed to test your all around strength, stamina, mental grit and camaraderie.
 With the most innovative courses, over one million inspiring participants worldwide to date, and more than $5 million raised for the Wounded Warrior Project, Tough Mudder is the premier adventure challenge series in the world.
 But Tough Mudder is more than an event; it’s a way of thinking.
 By running a Tough Mudder challenge, you’ll unlock a true sense of accomplishment, have a great time and discover camaraderie with your fellow participants that’s experienced all too rarely these days.

 Mudderella is a 5-7 mile long obstacle course event series targeted toward women.
 With 12-15 obstacles, Mudderella courses are designed to test strength and stamina.
 There's also a special Muddy Munchkins mini-course for little kids.